Completing and submitting a Free Application for Federal Student Aid (FAFSA) is the single most important thing you can do to get money for college.

 Step 3: Request a PIN

 If you plan to complete and submit your FAFSA online, you’ll need a Federal Student Aid PIN.
 With it, you can apply and “sign” the FAFSA online, check the status of your submitted FAFSA, make corrections, and even e-sign loan promissory notes.
+Note: A Federal Student Aid ID (username and password) will replace the PIN beginning in spring 2015.

 Step 4: Access FAFSA Online